-The red-brick Currituck Beach Lighthouse towers above the landscape in the Historic Corolla village.
+The red-brick Currituck Beach Lighthouse towers above the Historic Corolla Village.
 Visitors to this Outer Banks attraction can climb the winding staircase, 220 steps in all, to the top of the lighthouse for a panoramic view of Currituck Sound, the Atlantic Ocean and the Currituck Outer Banks.
 Inside the lighthouse, at the base and on the first two landings, there are museum-quality lighthouse exhibits.
 On the way up or down, stop to learn about the history of coastal lighthouses, the Fresnel lens, shipwrecks and the lighthouse keepers.

 The nearby Double Keepers’ House is used as a private residence, but it makes for great photographs.
 You can go inside the small Keeper’s House, moved to the site in 1920 from Long Point Light Station in the Currituck Sound, which is now a Museum Shop and stocks everything lighthouse-related you could ever imagine.
 T-shirts, hats, books, postcards, blankets, taffy, ornaments, jewelry, magnets, figurines and more fill this former keeper’s residence.
-See the Shopping section.